-True American heavy
+True American heavy metal!

 In 1988 the Christian metal movement was really beginning to grow.
 Bands like Bloodgood and Stryper were already very popular on the scene.
 However, most new bands were either moving towards the popular thrash or pop metal sounds.
 There were very few Christian bands exploring the melodic and progressive style of bands like Queensryche, Crimson Glory and Fates Warning.
 Sacred Warrior were one of the very first notable bands on the scene with "Rebellion" being their debut to the world.
 Sacred Warrior fused the melodic, progressive metal sound with a heavy American power metal style.
 Songs like "Children of the Light" and "The Heavens Are Calling" are pure American power metal that would rival Metal